-A necklace like this is a statement piece and needs to be the focal point of the outfit.
-It’s made from glass beads in two shades of blue, with a textured gold-plated, leaf-shaped clasp.
+A necklace like this is a statement piece and must be the outfit’s focal point.
+It’s made from two shades of blue glass beads, with a textured gold-plated, leaf-shaped clasp.
 The crocodile clutch complements the blue in the necklace.

-The clasp on the necklace is very decorative (with its layers of gold-plated leaves and flowers as well as blue beads and a large pearl in the center), which is why I’ve shown it worn in the front.
-Here is a close-up, so you can see the details better.
+The clasp on the necklace is very decorative (with its layers of gold-plated leaves and flowers as well as blue beads and a large pearl in the center), which is why I’ve shown it worn on the front.
+Here is a close-up so that you can see the details better.

-You see the blue beads, gold-colored metal and pearl – These give you clues about which earrings to wear.
-The style of the necklace is classic and graceful and this will also influence my choice of earrings.
+You see the blue beads, gold-colored metal, and pearl – These give clues about which earrings to wear.
+The style of the necklace is classic and graceful, which will also influence my choice of earrings.

 Now let’s look at them one by one.

 These Oscar de la Renta Gold-plated Crystal Clip Earrings with blue glass and gold plating have a consistent style.
 However, the shade of blue doesn’t match either shade of beads in the necklace, and I would avoid introducing a third blue in a piece of jewelry.
 In addition, at 2 ½” long by ¾” wide, these earrings are too big to wear with a statement necklace.
 Because of their size and color, the earrings would compete with and not complement the chain.

 Option 2 – Gold Chandelier